fossasia/badgemagic-app/readme.txt

 6. If you're using a Theme Blvd theme, the widget will integrate as your old Theme Blvd Twitter widget did.

 == Changelog ==

+= 0.5.0 =

+* **Clear your Twitter feed caches, at Tools > Tweeple > Twitter Feeds, after this update.**
+* Separated out "Tweet Display Limit" with new "Raw Tweet Count" performance option for number of Tweets. -- So, if you're excluding retweets or @replies, you'll want your raw Tweet count to be higher than your display limit.
+* Expanded cached feeds to include `retweet_count`, `favorite_count`, `source`, and `lang` for your custom templating.
+* Added `tweeple_do_entities` boolean filter for advanced users to add entities to feeds for custom templating.
+* Fixed `#hashtag` links in Tweets not linking correctly to Twitter search.
+* Tweet "Time" in admin is now "Details" for better referencing.
+* Action hook `tweeple_tweet_time` changed to `tweeple_tweet_meta` and hooked functions also use term "meta" instead of "time".
+* Started library of helper functions that can be used for templating -- See */inc/functions.php*
+* Developers can now merge multiple Twitter feeds, keeping Tweets all arranged chronilogically. -- [See code example](https://github.com/themeblvd/Tweeple/wiki/Merging-multiple-Twitter-feeds)
+* Fixed "Tweet" element from last update in Theme Blvd framework v2-2.2.
+* Minor improvements to error handling for end-user when fetching from Twitter.
+* Minor improvements to Add/Edit Twitter feeds form.

 = 0.4.0 =